yashbedi/TwitterSearch/README.md

 # TwitterSearch
 Twitter search in Swift.
-UI is somewhat replica of *Twitter*.
+UI is somewhat replica of the *Twitter App*.

 ## Clone